ELITR/pseudonymizer/README.md

 Runtime
 -------

-The application expects an `.env` file in project root that contains configuration.
+The application expects the `.env` file in the project root that contains the configuration.

 - PSAN tool is available on http://localhost:5000/
 - SQL adminer is available on http://localhost:5050/ (only in debug)

 ### Debug runtime

-You can start application in debug mode (with PostreSQL and Redis) in Docker containers using `make docker-debug`.
+You can start the application in debug mode (with PostreSQL and Redis) in Docker containers using `make docker-debug`.
 This configuration enables debug mode in flask and sets runtime code updates using bind mount.

 ### Tests

-Repository has some unit tests in folder `tests`.
-These tests could be executed using `make docker-test` or without docker (in _venv_) using `run_tests.sh` in project root.
+The repository has some unit tests in folder `tests`.
+These tests could be executed using `make docker-test` or without docker (in _venv_) using `run_tests.sh` in the project root.

 ### Production

-You can start application (with PostreSQL and Redis) in Docker containers using `docker-compose up` in project root.
-You can also start the app without using docker (in _venv_) using `run_web.sh`.
+You can start the application (with PostreSQL and Redis) in Docker containers using `docker-compose up` in the project root.
+You can also start the app without using docker (in _venv_) using `run.sh`.